AY2526S1-CS2103T-F14b-2/tp/docs/UserGuide.md

 ## Rationale

-MediSaveContact is designed for nurses and healthcare workers who provide care outside traditional hospital settings.
+MediSaveContact is designed for home care nurses who provide care outside traditional hospital settings.
 The application focuses on quick data entry and retrieval through a command-line interface, making it faster to manage patient information during busy schedules.